nf-core/configs/docs/ku_sund_dangpu.md

 ## Notes

-Note that normally you would run resource-intensive commands with slurm, but in case of nf-core pipelines you do not have to do this: we have pre-configured slurm to be the resource manager within the `ku_sund_dangpu profile`.
+Note that normally on dangpu server you are required to run resource-intensive commands with slurm, but at ku_sund_dangpu profile we have pre-configured slurm to be the resource manager within the `ku_sund_dangpu profile`.
 Just make sure that the pipeline is run within a tmux session or within a screen session.